Code-Institute-Submissions/thecoffeepalate/README.md

 #### Icons
 The icons that I will be using throughout my page are from [FontAwesome](https://fontawesome.com/ "FontAwesome").

-The icons choosen are easy to understand and in line with the company branding , providing interest and supporting the navigation.
+The icons chosen are easy to understand and in line with the company branding , providing interest and supporting the navigation.

 For instance, the navigation bar will collapse into a hambuger icon in mobile devices.